XuehaiPan/nvitop/README.md

                         global_step=epoch)
 ```

-Another example for logging to CSV file:
+Another example for logging into a CSV file:

 ```python
 import datetime